AnushkaSamaranayake/VAULt_Power_plant_management_software/README.md

 ## Workflow through the the Interface

-The video expalining the workflows through the User Interface for all phases can be accessed using the following links.🎥
+The videos expalining the workflows through the User Interface for all phases can be accessed using the following links.🎥

 **Phase 1:**
 👉 [Watch the Workflow Video for Phase 1](<https://drive.google.com/file/d/1oBK7fp4eDmFDBDKQfPqj_T-U-D35DcXK/view?usp=sharing)>)